Nicky Ramos-Beban Phd, Executive Director

 Estelle is a life-long educator and has over 20 years of experience in the San Lorenzo Valley Unified School District as a teacher and school leader.
 Estelle was a co-author of the original charter petition for what is now SLVUSD Charter School and and is the co-founder of Charter 25 and the South Street Center.

 Eric is the founder and principal shareholder of Cambridge Investment Research, Inc. an independent broker dealer and registered investment advisor with over 3000 affiliated advisors servicing more than 500,000 investing clients.
-Eric is active in philanthropy through his two family charitable foundations that focus primarily on schools and educational organizations providing tools to help disadvantaged kids lead more successful, meaningful and enjoyable lives.
+Eric is active in philanthropy through his two family charitable foundations that focus primarily on schools and educational organizations providing tools to help all youth lead more successful, meaningful and enjoyable lives.

 Ralph is the former President of the Western Association of Schools and Colleges (WASC).
 He was a founder of the Antioch School of Law in Washington, D.C., the first law school expressly designed to prepare lawyers to serve in public interest or poverty law positions.
 Ralph received his J.D. from George Washington University.